Dalthariel/Overtime-app/README.md

 ## Features:
 - x Approval Workflow
-- SMS Sending -> link to approval or overtime input -> integrate with Heroku scheduler
+- x SMS Sending -> link to approval or overtime input -> integrate with Heroku scheduler
 - x Administrate admin dashboard
 - x Block non admin and guest users
-- x Email summary to managers for approval
+- Email summary to managers for approval (need to find an email program for my domain)
 - x Needs to be documented if employee did not log overtime

-## To Do:
+- Create Audit Log for each text message